-• A student who misses more than 20% of a core nursing course classroom time will be automatically withdrawn from the course.
+A student who misses more than 20% of a core nursing course classroom time will be withdrawn from the course.
 Students who are withdrawn by Sunday of Week 6 of an 8-week course or Sunday of Week 12 of a 16-week course, will receive a "W" for the course.
 Withdrawal after these dates will result in a course failure.
 Please note, an academic week begins Monday and ends on Sunday.

-TOTAL CREDIT HOURS 20% MISSED CLASS HOURS CORE NURSING
+CREDIT HOURS TOTAL CREDIT HOURS 20% MISSED CLASS HOURS CORE NURSING

-15 3 HOURS
+1 CREDIT COURSE 15 3 HOURS

-30 6 HOURS
+2 CREDIT COURSE 30 6 HOURS

-45 9 HOURS
+3 CREDIT COURSE 45 9 HOURS

-60 12 HOURS
+4 CREDIT COURSE 60 12 HOURS

-CREDIT HOURS 15 30